 Dealing with the regulators

-We are on the FCA’s skilled person panel for prudential work and have experience in conducting s166 reviews both as the skilled person and supporting clients who are undergoing a review.
+We have extensive experience in conducting s166 reviews both as the skilled person and supporting clients who are undergoing a review.
 We can also help prepare for regulatory visits and exams and address any remediation needed.
 Many of our team have been PRA or FCA supervisors themselves, so know what they are looking for and how to speak their language